cerndb/storage-api/README.md

 The Storage-api uses the flask-sso module developed by [Invenio](https://github.com/inveniosoftware/flask-sso).
 Authorisation is based on CERN e-groups (Active Directory distribution lists) and it's implemented on the endpoint using a decorator.
 Authentication together with some basic access control is based on [Shibboleth](https://shibboleth.net/).
 The use of Shibboleth determined  the choice of an http server to Apache.
 An again the use of Apache somehow made natural to use mod_wsgi as WSGI platform to run python code.

 The API is deployed via an rpm and it runs in its own virtual environment.
-Further customization is done vie Puppet.
+Further customization is done via Puppet.
 Configuration files are expected to be found under /etc/storage.
 Three files should be placed there:

 * logging.conf: configuration of the python logging module.
 Files are expected to be found under /var/log/storage